 .
 Your point

-provides a user-friendly and descriptive string representation (Point(x=2, y=4)
+provides a descriptive string representation by default: Point(x=2, y=4)

-) by default.
-It allows you to access the coordinates using the dot notation, which is convenient, readable, and explicit.
-You can also use indices to access the value of each coordinate.
+You can access the coordinates with dot notation and the field names, which is convenient, readable, and explicit.
+You can also use indices to access each coordinate’s value if you prefer.

-Note: It’s important to note that, while tuples and named tuples are immutable, the values they store don’t necessarily have to be immutable.
+Note: As with regular tuples, named tuples are immutable.
+However, the values they store don’t necessarily have to be immutable.

-It’s totally legal to create a tuple or a named tuple that holds mutable values:
+It’s completely valid to create a tuple or a named tuple that holds mutable values:

 >>> from collections import namedtuple